 Open the full Ask Rio Times →

 The company framed the switch as a way to raise its profile and reach a wider pool of large institutional investors.
-Its home-market shares stay put on Brazil’s B3 exchange in São Paulo, so the airline now runs a two-market structure spanning Wall Street and its own capital.
+Its home-market shares stay put on Brazil’s B3 exchange in São Paulo, so the airline now runs a two-market structure.

 Why the Azul NYSE listing matters now

 For a foreign reader, the headline is less about a ticker change than about survival.
-Azul spent late 2025 and early 2026 inside a United States bankruptcy process, and this listing is the flag it plants to say that phase is over.
+Azul spent late 2025 and early 2026 inside a US bankruptcy process, and this listing is the flag it plants to say that phase is over.

 The path to the main board came in stages rather than a single leap.
-Azul first moved its depositary shares off the over-the-counter market and onto NYSE American on June 1, always describing that as a stepping stone to the larger exchange it reached weeks later.
+Azul first moved its depositary shares off the over-the-counter market and onto NYSE American on June 1, always describing that as a stepping stone.

 A pattern across Brazilian aviation